 The Ultra 30 is a 30 feet giant open dinghy, carrying up to nine crew, extremely tricky to sail and capsizes frequently.
 A group of skippers own the boats and then they find sponsors for them.
 The number of boats on the circuit at any one time varies between six and eight, with no plans to increase this fleet because sponsor impact would be reduced.

 A programme by a professional agency arranges of just four televised 'grand prix' regattas.
 Consisting of repeated laps of a short course close to the shore with each boat carrying the sponsor's name on sails, hull and crew uniforms.
-As they are big, fast, and carry a large crew, the Ultras look interesting televised, and are so far the only pro-dinghy racing team to have prevailed in Britain.
+As they are big, fast, and carry a large crew, and Ultra 30 sailing events looks interesting televised, and are so far the only pro-dinghy racing team to have prevailed in Britain.

 Another professional small-boat sailing team in Europe is the Open Class on Lake Garda, in Northern Italy.
 These boats, created specially for an annual 100-mile race around the lake, include some large and spectacular dinghies carrying as many as twenty people, all trapezing.
 The Open Class boats unfortunately are specialized boats and unable to compete successfully another type of racing.